 Prerequisites: Geometry and Algebra 2H and permission of the department.
 This is a fast-track Precalculus honors course and consists of the following sequence of topics: trigonometry, vectors, polar coordinates, parametric equations, matrices, probability and combinatorics, transformations in 2D, complex analysis, limits, continuity, and other introductory calculus topics.
 During the year, there will be an ongoing cumulative review.
 Students will review topics from previous courses such as functions, exponents and logarithms, and elementary geometry.
 Students also learn programming in Python and apply it to solving problems from the curriculum.

 Prerequisites: Geometry and Algebra 2H and permission of the department.
-This year-long course consists of the following sequence of topics: trigonometry, polar coordinates, parametric equations, vectors, matrices, probability and combinatorics, statistics, and introductory calculus topics.
+This course consists of the following sequence of topics: trigonometry, polar coordinates, parametric equations, vectors, matrices, probability and combinatorics, statistics, and introductory calculus topics.
 During the year, there will be an ongoing cumulative review.
-Students will review topics from previous courses such as functions, combinatorics and probability, logarithms and exponents, and elementary geometry.
-At the end of the course, students are encouraged to take the SAT Subject Test: Mathematics, Level 2.
-This will be a year-long course for all students except Sixth Formers, who must complete the Fall Term but can then take the next two terms on an elective basis.
+Students will review topics from previous courses such as functions, logarithms and exponents, and elementary geometry.
+This will be a year-long course for all students except Sixth Formers, who must complete the fall term but can then take the next two terms on an elective basis.
 Sixth Formers may use the following course sequence: 2451 Precalculus (H) (F), 2452 Precalculus (H) (W), 2453 Precalculus (H) (S).

 Prerequisites: Geometry and Algebra 2.
-This course consists of the following sequence of topics: trigonometry, probability and statistics, sequences and series, combinatorics and probability, and a review of the functions studied thus far.
+This course consists of the following sequence of topics: trigonometry, probability and statistics, sequences and series, and a review of the functions studied thus far.
 This review of functions is algebraic, graphical, and includes modeling various mathematical situations.
 This will be a year-long course for all students except Sixth Formers, who must complete the Fall Term but can then take the next two terms on an elective basis.
 Sixth Formers may use the following course sequence: 2411 Precalculus (F), 2412 Precalculus (W), 2413 Precalculus (S).